Mott-Smith Laniloa

 No listings or public remarks reference cemetery views (0 mentions in the provided dataset and 0/20 current MLS entries flagged CEMETA).
 There is no evidence across agent remarks to suggest the building offers cemetery views.

 Multiple listings explicitly state residents can view Friday night fireworks from the lanai/units.
-This satisfies the requirement that fireworks are viewable from the building/units.
+This is direct language indicating the building/units offer a fireworks view from the premises.

 No analysis available